64kramsystem/personal_notes/sdl_rust.md

   'main_loop: loop {
-    // Polling: all events are caught, not only the current (last) one, e.g. KeyDown->KeyUp. for event in event_pump.poll_iter() {
+    // Polling: all events are caught, not only the current (last) one, e.g. KeyDown->KeyUp.
+    // The poll iterator stops once there are no more events in the queue. for event in event_pump.poll_iter() {
       match event {
         Event::Quit { .. } |